 I’m sure that after reading this, you are convinced that truth is indeed stranger than fiction.
 Believe it or not, these outlandish rituals are alive and thriving in India; perhaps it’s part of the magic that attracts people to her from all over the world!
 Come, experience these and many other mystical sights and sounds of this ancient land.

-Call us on +91-9829488511 now or click here to get in touch with us.
-Just tell us your budget, when you’d like to travel and what you’d like to see, and we will get back to you with an itinerary.
+Call us at +91-9829488511 now or click here to get in touch with us.
+Just tell us your budget, when you’d like to travel, and what you’d like to see, and we will get back to you with an itinerary.